 - Good old fashioned R&R. Resting is the #1 thing you can do for your body when you’re sick.
 With a busy lifestyle, it can seem really difficult to neglect some of our other responsibilities for the sake of rest.
 Friends, resting does not mean you’re lazy.
 Investing in your health now will save you time and money in the long run.

 - Hydration is probably the second most important thing.
 Drinking enough water is important for immune function, blood circulation, and expelling waste — especially mucus.
 Having a fever is a pretty dehydrating process, so it’s even more important to focus on fluids.

 - Oregano and Thieves Essential Oils.
-Speaking of research, there’s tons of it out there supporting the use of these essential oils in treating colds and the flu (respiratory infections in general.)
-I like to diffuse them, but I also have a necklace with a lava bead that holds the oil and “doses” me out throughout the day.
+Speaking of research, there’s a wealth of evidence supporting the use of these essential oils in treating colds and the flu (respiratory infections in general.)
+I like to diffuse them, but I also have a necklace with absorbent beads that holds the oil and administers it throughout the day.
 I recommend against taking them internally, despite some advertising claims that it is safe to do so.
 Oils can irritate the lining of your gut, and reports have been made that it can trigger ulcerations and colitis.

 - A good attitude.
 This sounds silly, but this is how the placebo effect works.
 If we believe we are getting better, it usually means we will!
 Research has proven the power of placebo: time and time again, and I’m not about to forgo a method that’s research supported.
 In this bout of sickness, I’ve been telling myself I’m getting better, and that my symptoms aren’t that bad.
 I don’t know if it’s really working, but it definitely doesn’t hurt to try.